 Refreshing the décor and paintwork of a property can be relatively cheap and easy, yet can make it look brand new.
 Add interest with colour in the soft furnishings.
 Colourful cushions on the sofa or towels in the bathroom can make a subtle impact.

 If your property is furnished, make sure it is up to standard.
 Scruffy, dirty and generally old-looking furniture isn’t going to impress tenants very much.
 Improving the standards of furniture can also help to attain a higher rent.

 Natural light is a huge appeal to tenants.
 Make sure when people come round to view that the curtains are already open so that the first impression is of a nice, bright space.
 If people come for viewings in the evening, will they be able to see everything?
 Make sure all light bulbs are in working order.

 If you’re using a letting agent, take advantage of the services they offer.
 Agents are often available to conduct short notice viewings on your behalf.
 Don't miss out on opportunities by not giving them a key

 If you’re advertising a property whilst the current tenant is still living there, make sure you give them at least 24 hours’ notice of a viewing.
 The last thing you want as a viewer is for the current occupant to be pointing out unfixed leaks and broken washing machines.
 Keep them happy and build a strong relationship to encourage them to be flexible with viewings, as well as keeping the place clean and tidy.
-Click here for more hints and tips on how to keep good tenants, or visit our Better Relations hub.

 So what should you do next?
 Take a look at your property and see if any of the above tips need to be implemented.
 If you take them all on board your property should let not just quickly, but at the highest possible rent.
 Care and attention with your property literally pays off.